 How do you effectively share your brand history?
 First and foremost, you want to offer an About Us page that’s more than a company mantra.
 If a potential customer can’t forge a connection with your brand, they will turn to a brand that offers that connection.
 In addition, sharing your brand’s milestones on social media is the perfect way to draw the reader into your story.

-Falling in line with social media marketing comes experiential marketing.
+Falling in line with social media marketing comes experiential marketing or brand activations.
 The user experience is undeniably critical to your brand’s success.
 The central premise of experiential marketing is physical and mental engagement.
 You are attempting to interact with your target audience using a hands-on method.
 At the end of the day, experiential marketing not only shows the audience what the brand has to offer, but what the company stands for.

 Experiential marketing can also be used to collect information from an audience.
 Who interacts with your brand?
 Is a particular age group or demographic more likely to engage with ad 1 as opposed to ad 2?
 These small pieces of data allow you to adjust the trajectory of your marketing campaign, so you’re always reaching out to your target audience in the latest and most effective ways.